Stabilization notices and discontinued functions

 Where applications contain a mixture of presentation and business logic, consider using the IBM Developer for z/OS refactoring tools to extract reusable components into separate programs that are suitable for API enablement.
 In addition, IBM Developer for z/OS can integrate with IBM Application Discovery and Delivery Intelligence to enable in-context analysis of source and dependencies to aid refactoring and impact analysis.

-6.2 If this function is used, the CICS_STABILIZED_FUNCTIONS health check issues message DFHH0953.
+6.2 and later If this function is used, the CICS_STABILIZED_FUNCTIONS health check issues message DFHH0953.

 CICS system events

-6.2 If this function is used, the CICS_STABILIZED_FUNCTIONS health check issues message DFHH0959.
+6.2 and later If this function is used, the CICS_STABILIZED_FUNCTIONS health check issues message DFHH0959.

 CICS TS Application Handler Java interface